 - an official record of your SAT or ACT scores; or

-- an official record of a COMPASS or ASSET exam
+- an official record of a COMPASS, ASSET, or ACCUPLACER exam

-If you do not meet the required SAT or ACT scores, or if test results are more than 5 years old, we require that a new COMPASS exam be taken for placement.
+If you do not meet the required SAT or ACT scores, or if test results are more than 5 years old, we require that a new ACCUPLACER exam be taken for placement.

 Applicants with College Credits up to 30 Semester

 If you have previous college credits of less than 30 semester hours, you should submit: